 As a brand manager, it can sometimes be hard to appreciate great marketing for what it is.
 You know first-hand the amount of approvals, coordination, and technology required to produce even a single piece of social media content.
 Forget enjoying the Super Bowl commercials like everyone else – you see the months-long journey of coordinating people, resources, and internal requirements.

-Launching a marketing campaign at a large organization is the product of balancing big teams, loads of digital assets, complex processes and rigorous internal requirements.
+Launching an enterprise marketing campaign at a large organization is the product of balancing big teams, loads of digital assets, complex processes and rigorous internal requirements.
 Without a solution to store and access your marketing assets, all of your hard work could go up in smoke.
 As an enterprise, you can't get by with simpler solutions that work for small teams, like a Dropbox account or FTP site.
 You're going to need much more!

 Digital Asset Management (DAM) tools are a category of software that allow brands to store and organize all of their digital assets.
 As an enterprise organization, your various stakeholders all need digital asset management (DAM) that feels simple to use, even if it's incredibly robust.
 With hundreds of users across locations and departments, a system designed for ease-of-use can facilitate higher adoption and better organization.
 In this article, we'll explain the specific features and benefits that define the world's most effective enterprise DAM tools.